heremaps/harp-map-editor/README.md

 - `cp -r ../dist/* .`
 - `git add *` (you may also need to `git rm` some files if `git status` complains)
 - `git push origin gh-pages`
+- Go to https://github.com/heremaps/harp-map-editor/settings/branches and select `gh-pages`, and re enable branch protection.

+#### Fixing via travis-ci

+It is possible to re-run a job with custom yaml, simply remove the `npm publish` step from the `.travis.yml` and re-run the job.

 Check that the changes are visible: https://heremaps.github.io/harp-map-editor/